This article answers these questions:

 What precautions can we take?

-Three main ways to avoid getting flu are to:
+There are four main ways to avoid getting flu:

-1. Keep your immune system strong to help it fight the flu virus – by eating a healthy diet, taking regular exercise, getting enough rest and relaxation and not smoking or drinking too much alcohol.
+Help your body fight the flu virus by eating a healthy diet, taking regular exercise, getting enough sunlight, getting enough rest and relaxation, maintaining a healthy gut and not smoking or drinking too much alcohol.

 - Limit contact with surfaces other people have touched, at home, at work and when travelling (including door handles).

 - Wash your hands for at least 20 seconds with soap and warm water after touching such surfaces and especially before eating.
-If soap and water aren’t available use an alcohol hand gel.
+If soap and water are not available use an alcohol hand gel.

 - Keep your hands away from your nose and mouth.